slotopol/server/README.md

 curl -H "Content-Type: application/json" -H "Authorization: Bearer {{token}}" -d '{"gid":1,"sel":5}' -X POST localhost:8080/slot/sel/set
 ```

 * Make a spin.
-Spin returns `sid` - spin ID, by this ID it can be found at the log; `screen` with new symbols after spin; `wins` with list of win on each line if it was; `fs` - free spins remained; `gain` - total gain after spin, that can be gambled on double up; `wallet` - user balance after spin with won coins.
+Spin returns `sid` - spin ID, by this ID it can be found at the log; `grid` with new symbols after spin; `wins` with list of win on each line if it was; `fs` - free spins remained; `gain` - total gain after spin, that can be gambled on double up; `wallet` - user balance after spin with won coins.

 ```sh
 curl -H "Content-Type: application/json" -H "Authorization: Bearer {{token}}" -d '{"gid":1}' -X POST localhost:8080/slot/spin